Fig 1. Phosphate group.

 Fig 2. organophosphate.

-A derivative of phosphoric acid: either phosphate ester, or salts containing the various phosphate ions.
+A phosphate is a derivative of phosphoric acid: either a phosphate ester or salt containing any of a variety of phosphate ions (Fig 1).
 Like silicates, these are numerous and complex, the simplest being orthophosphate, PO43-, consisting of a phosphorus atom and four oxygen atoms.
 Among other things, it is used in the construction of nucleic acids.

 Hypophosphatemia (an abnormally low level of phosphates in the blood) may occur in some forms of kidney disease, hyperparathyroidism, long-term treatment with diuretic drugs, malabsorption, or prolonged starvation.
 It causes bone pain, weakness, seizures, and, in severe causes, coma and death.